Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Mathematical Preliminaries

 \subsection{Lie groups and Lie algebras}

 A \emph{Lie group} $G$ is a smooth manifold equipped with a group structure under smooth multiplication.
-Its tangent space at the identity characterizes an associated \emph{Lie algebra} $\fr{g}$.
-Generally, a Lie algebra is a vector space $\fr{g}$ equipped with a bilinear and antisymmetric Lie bracket operation $[\cdot, \cdot]: \fr{g} \times \fr{g} \to \fr{g}$ that satisfies the Jacobi identity:
+Its tangent space at the identity characterizes a \emph{Lie algebra} $\fr{g}$. $\fr{g}$ is a vector space equipped with a bilinear and antisymmetric Lie bracket operation $[\cdot, \cdot]: \fr{g} \times \fr{g} \to \fr{g}$ satisfying the Jacobi identity:

 A canonical example of the Lie bracket is a matrix commutator.
 For matrices $\mbf{A}, \mbf{B} \in \bb{R}^{n \times n}$, the Lie bracket corresponds to the matrix commutator $[\mbf{A},\mbf{B}] = \mbf{A}\mbf{B} - \mbf{B}\mbf{A}$.